siamak4mo/goChat/go_server/README.txt

   ** the admin server doesn't have any authentication method **

 * room_names, room_motds:
-  to make default chat rooms and set their message of the days (MOTDS)
+  to set default chat rooms and set their message of the day (MOTDS)

 * token_private_key:
-  use a strong and long enough random value for this field, otherwise users might create trusted tokens without your permission
+  use a strong and long enough random value for this field, otherwise, users might create trusted tokens without your permission

 * log_levels:
     0:  all the logs